 Deciphering Twitter’s comprehensive valuation

-Twitter’s EV-to-adjusted EBITDA[1. enterprise value to adjusted earnings before interest, tax, depreciation, and amortization] multiple for the trailing 12 months is 45.8x.
-The company’s EV-to-estimated-EBITDA multiple is 17.4x.
-The expectation for Twitter’s EBITDA margin for 2017 is 12.0%.
+Twitter’s EV-to-adjusted EBITDA (enterprise value to adjusted earnings before interested, tax, depreciation, and amortization) for the trailing 12 months is 68.1x.
+The EV-to-estimated EBITDA for this year is 17.3x.

 Inside Twitter’s price metrics